 I work spontaneously in clay to express my many influences.
 My studio is full of reference material that I have gathered on my travels… whether a sketch, piece of fabric, photograph, shell, postcard, theatre programme or notes from a recent exhibition I have visited… all are rich sources of inspiration.

-Tuition is offered from my studio and in the community to both individuals and groups.
 I am also available for workshops and community ventures.
 I have many years experience working with children, young people and adults of all levels of ability, as well as having initiated and participated in numerous inclusive community projects.